CatalogueOfLife/portal/README.md

 # Public facing website for Catalogue of Life

 The website is build with [Jekyll](https://jekyllrb.com/).
 If you want to run the project locally, then jekyll has a nice documentation of [how to get started](https://jekyllrb.com/docs/).
+`bundle install` and `bundle exec jekyll serve` should do the trick.

 It is not necessary to run the project locally to change content.
 It is possible to simple edit the files through Github's interface.
 It takes around 5 minutes for the changes to show on the website.

-TODO:
-> We need to find a good way to inform editors, when/if their changes is breaking the build (could for example be illegal yaml frontmatter).

 ## Site structure
 ```